Washington

 Washington Announces Adjuster Line of Authority Updates

-On March 11, 2022, WA released an update on the "No Authority Required" LOA assignment being removed from Washington Adjuster license classes: Independent Adjuster, Public Adjuster, and Crop Adjuster.
+On March 11, 2022, Washington released an update on the "No Authority Required" LOA assignment being removed from Washington Adjuster license classes: Independent Adjuster, Public Adjuster, and Crop Adjuster.
 They released an update that noted this will now impact both individual and firm entity types.

 Washington Announces Line of Authority Updates for Adjusters